 Steel knives, despite using alloys to prevent it, can still rust over time.
-With the right care the chances of rust can be reduced, but it is always something you need to watch out for.
+With the right care, the chances of rust can be reduced, but it is always something you need to watch out for.
 Ceramic knives, on the other hand, cannot rust, because they don’t contain any metal, giving you one less thing to worry about.
 The best ceramic knife set will last you a lifetime if you look after it properly.

 Despite this lightness, ceramic is very dense.(1) Their high density prevents odors and food waste from entering the blade, as they are less porous than other knives.
 This makes them significantly easier to clean.
 The density contributes to their incredible hardness.
 One study found that “Vickers hardness of ceramic knives is approximately twice the Vickers hardness of metal tools.”(2) The Vickers hardness test referenced here is a scientific measure of how easily a material deforms, providing proof to the common consensus that ceramic knives are hard.
 For more information about the key properties of knives check out our Ultimate Guide to Kitchen Knives and to learn about the best steel kitchen knife set click here.

 The hardness of ceramic also guides its key property: sharpness.
 Thanks to their incredible hardness, ceramic knives hold their edge much longer than stainless steel knives.
 This means that while steel knives need regular sharpening, the best ceramic knives stay sharp for years if looked after, which makes them some of the best knives for cutting vegetables like tomatoes.
 Ceramic is such a hard material that normal sharpening tools aren’t effective.
 In fact, the only sharpener you can use on a ceramic blade is a special diamond sharpener, because diamond is the only material hard enough to sharpen ceramic.
 Your regular whetstone won’t work, and neither will ceramic sharpeners – these may be made of ceramic, but they aren’t made for ceramics.
 Most manufacturers will also allow you to send your knives back to them if they need sharpening, allowing you to avoid spending money on a sharpener that you will rarely need.

 Ceramic knives often feature colored edges, allowing you to show your own personal style in the kitchen.
 You can also get full-color ceramic knives such as a black ceramic knife set.
-These colors won’t affect performance, unless they motivate you to cook better.
+These colors won’t affect performance unless they motivate you to cook better.
 But they sure look good.

 How to use a ceramic knife